-Immediately prior to joining Proskauer, Mary was President and General Counsel of NetBio, Inc, of Waltham, Massachusetts, a leading provider of clinical and forensic products based on a proprietary microfluidic electrophoresis platform.
+Prior to joining Proskauer, in 2012, Mary was President and General Counsel of NetBio, Inc, of Waltham, Massachusetts, a leading provider of clinical and forensic products based on a proprietary microfluidic electrophoresis platform.
 While at NetBio, she was responsible for all aspects of the company’s legal affairs and had key strategic roles in obtaining financing, in- and out- licensing of technology, business development, negotiating supply and other key relationships, and corporate matters.

 Prior to her tenure at NetBio, Mary served as Vice President and Chief Intellectual Property Counsel at biotechnology company Transkaryotic Therapies (TKT), a developer of drugs for rare inherited diseases.
 At TKT, she was responsible for U. S. and foreign patent litigation, interferences, oppositions and cancellations, which included defeating U.S. patent challenge to the Replagal™ product, and defeating challenges to the Replagal™ product and the gene activation platform at the Hague and before the EPO.
 Mary also set strategy and managed litigation in several proceedings in patent challenges to TKT’s gene activation portfolio, including the Federal Circuit Appeal, District Court remand, the Appeals to the UK Court of Appeals and to the House of Lords.
 She played a strategic role in business development and licensing activities, including negotiations to reacquire rights to the gene activation technology, litigation settlements and out- licensing of the gene-activation portfolio.
 Mary established and staffed TKT’s first in-house patent and trademark prosecution department.